Heart & Vascular Institute

 Not being able to get enough air is a very frightening experience, and it may develop from many causes, including conditions that affect the heart.
 The award-winning cardiology team at Heart & Vascular Institute offers advanced diagnostic testing to assess heart health and function and determine if your shortness of breath is related to a cardiac condition.
-To schedule an evaluation, contact the office in Dearborn, Detroit, or Southfield, Michigan, by phone or through the online booking feature today.
+To schedule an evaluation, contact the office in Wayne, Dearborn, Detroit, or Southfield, Michigan, by phone or through the online booking feature today.

 Shortness of breath, medically referred to as dyspnea, makes your breathing difficult or labored.
 Cardiac conditions are a common cause of shortness of breath and may include: